cpdata/meshmind/RECOMMENDATIONS.md

   the Makefile and expand it as new developer utilities are introduced.
 Keep `SETUP.md` synchronized when dependencies change.
 - Provide walkthroughs for configuring LLM reranking, including sample prompts and response expectations.
 - Add onboarding notes for the REST/gRPC service layers with sample payloads and curl/grpcurl snippets.
+- Keep `GOALS.md`, `PLANNING_THOUGHTS.md`, and `ROADMAP.md` refreshed each planning cycle so contributors have a single reference for competitive priorities, sequencing strategies, and upcoming feature commitments.

 ## Future Enhancements
 - Export telemetry to Prometheus/OpenTelemetry and wire alerts/dashboards around ingestion and maintenance.